 The ceremony set the stage for Apollo Projects to begin work on the site in earnest.
 Read more.

-Work is underway from Monday 21 November 2016 – February 2017 to remove asbestos- containing material from a section of QEII Park.
+Work is currently underway to remove asbestos- containing material from a section of QEII Park.

 Our team will be processing the stockpiles of ACM and other areas of land.
 This will help us remove larger lumps of asbestos pipework, which is the main source of the asbestos contamination.